Choose from four Pre-Conference Options

 Heading back towards Montgomery, we stop at Selma driving by Sturvidant Hall.
 This mansion is one of the finest examples of Greek Revival neo-classic architecture in the Southeast.
 Built in 1852-1856 as a townhouse for Col. Edward Watts, artisans from Italy were brought in to do the plaster and marble work in this 10-room, 6,000-square-foot mansion.
 Its existence today contrasts the lives of the wealthy land owners with those of their slaves, who later became their servants after Emancipation.
 Interestingly, next door and on the same grounds is a beautiful cottage that was the home of Mary Todd Lincoln’s half- sister.

 Drive across town to Brown Chapel AME Church, the starting point of the Selma to Montgomery March.
-Meet with foot soldier Annie Pearl who will take about the events of March 7, 1965 when the first attempt was made to cross the Edmund Pettus Bridge.
+At the Selma Interpretive Center meet with foot soldier Annie Pearl who will take about the events of March 7, 1965 when the first attempt was made to cross the Edmund Pettus Bridge.
 During “Bloody Sunday,” 600 marchers were violently turned back by State Troopers and were brutally beaten all the way back to Brown Chapel.
 Two days later, 2,000 marchers approached the state troopers blocking the bridge but turned back.
 Two weeks later, under federal protection, 4,000 marchers crossed the bridge and by the time they reached the state capitol five days later their numbers had grown to 25,000.
 With Civil rights “foot soldiers” who were on the march to direct us, we walk across the Edmund Pettus Bridge ourselves.

 Return to Montgomery driving the 54 miles along the Selma to Montgomery National Historic Trail which commemorates the events, people, and route of the 1965 Voting Rights March.